Katherine Mary Faull

 Community Leadership and Service

-- Appointed to John Smith Historic Trail Advisory Board, National Parks Service, Washington DC (2015-2018)
+- White House appointee to John Smith Historic Trail Advisory Board, National Parks Service, Washington DC (2015-2018)

 - Member, Board of Directors, Moravian Archives, Bethlehem, PA (2010-)